 Your water heater may make some sound, but loud cracks, bangs, gurgles, and more indicate an issue.
 Similarly, if the water coming from the tank has a foul smell or discoloration, it’s usually a sign that the anode rod needs replacing.
 Give HARP a call to help you resolve these problems swiftly.

 Problems with your water heater can arise at any time.
 When they do, you don’t have to wait to get in touch with an expert plumber.
-Just give HARP a call any time or day for emergency service in Connecticut.
+Just give HARP a call any time or day for emergency water heater service in Connecticut.
 Contact us at 1-860-544-5191.